quantum-srm/SQCC-accident-detection-models/README.md

 # SQCC-accident-detection-models
-model useful for detecting accident and causality
+## "Models useful for detecting accident and causality"